biorack/metatlas/docs/Targeted_Analysis.md

 that was performed.
 This value will be something like `20210723_JGI-AK_DB-TM_506963_LemCreek_final_QE-HF_HILICZ_USHXG01494`.

-The `rt_predict_number` parameter is an integer that you'll need to increment if you re-run the RT alignment step.
+The `rt_alignment_number` parameter is an integer that you'll need to increment if you re-run the RT alignment step.
 It should be set to 0 initially.

 #### Run `submit_slurm_job.sh`